-Often, the hardest part of socks is understanding the shaping and construction.
-By the end of this lesson, you will have a grasp on all of it and all your sock knitting fears will be gone!
+If you want to learn how to knit socks, but it seems intimidating, start small.
+Often, the hardest part of knitting socks is understanding the shaping and construction.
+By the end of this project, you'll have a grasp on it and your sock knitting fears will be gone!

 Your finished sock will be the size for a baby and you can knit another sock if you like.
-Even if you're not knitting this for someone, it's a good sample project to see if you'll enjoy knitting socks.
-You can then decide if you want to move up to larger sizes or not.
+Even if you're not knitting this for someone, it's a good sample project to learn a few skills.

 Cast on and Join in Round

-- Slide your stitches to the end of the needle, beginning with the first cast on stitch.
+- Slide the stitches to the end of the needle, beginning with the first cast on stitch.

-- Slip the stitches one at a time onto another needle.
+- Slip 7 stitches one at a time onto another needle.

-Once you have your stitches evenly distributed, join the work in the round.
+Once the stitches are evenly distributed, join the work in the round.

 - Slip the first cast on stitch onto the needle with the last cast on stitch.

 - Slip the last stitch over the first stitch and onto the last needle.

 At this point, you can slip a stitch holder onto the needle to mark the end of the row.
 Or, you can note where the tail from your cast on is; this is the end of the row.